finos/FDC3/docs/api-bridging/spec.md

 # Desktop Agent Bridging

-The FDC3 Desktop Agent API addresses interoperability between apps running within the context of a single Desktop Agent, facilitating cross-application workflows.
-Desktop Agent Bridging addresses the interconnection of desktop agents such that apps running under different desktop agents can also interoperate, allowing workflows to span multiple desktop agents.
+The FDC3 Desktop Agent API addresses interoperability between apps running within the context of a single Desktop Agent (DA), facilitating cross-application workflows.
+Desktop Agent Bridging addresses the interconnection of desktop agents (DAs) such that apps running under different desktop agents can also interoperate, allowing workflows to span multiple desktop agents.

-In any desktop agent bridging scenario, it is expected that each Desktop Agent is being operated by the same user (as the scope of FDC3 contemplates cross-application workflows for a single user, rather than cross-user workflows), although Desktop Agents may be run on different machines operated by the same user.
+In any desktop agent bridging scenario, it is expected that each DA is being operated by the same user (as the scope of FDC3 contemplates cross-application workflows for a single user, rather than cross-user workflows), although DAs may be run on different machines operated by the same user.

 ## Open questions / TODO list

 * Add topology diagram
 * Define handshake, authentication and naming protocol
 * Do we need to make mandatory that a `fdc3.joinChannel` was invoked before you can return the current state of the channel?